xanni99/T1A2_Portfolio/README.md

 For my hobby section, I again tried to keep it as professional and as clean as possible.
 Although the font is the same, I decided to increase the weight of the title font in oredr to highlight which hobby I was talking about, making it clear for the viewer.
 For the images I decided to border them with a frame-like structure in order to represent that these are some cherished moments in my life and give it more of a personal feel.
 This component is responsive in design so it can be easily viewed from all viewport widths.
 There is not too much of a change between the desktop and tablet view (just some spacing), however once thispage is viewed on a phone viewport, this component becomes stacked so that readability remains at a high standard.
 Additionally, when  the page becomes stacked, the hobby description becomes centered to remain visually pleasing.

 Finally, my blog list at the bottom of this page was to further highlight one of my hobbies listed above of travelling.
 By providing little blog post cards at the bottom of the page, it gives the viewer a chance to have an overview of my blog posts if theyare not interested in scrolling through the entire page.
 Each blog post card contains an image, a header and the date that it was posted, to give a clear and concise overview of each post.
 Additionally each blog post card has a link, that when clicked, will take the  viewer to the Blog page so that they can see more of that post.
 I styled this component with a nice solid background to not only keep with the clean, professional feel but to provide a clear border for each of the different blog posts.
 The images are styled to be a circle to fit with the theme of used throughout the website so far such as the circular head shot above.
 This component is responsive in design as according to the wireframes.
-If in a desktop view

-### Components Used

-### Page Styling

-### Responsive Design
+If in a desktop view or tablet view, the blog list cards are spread 3 across as there is enough room for them to be nicely displayed in 2 even rows.
+However, once this is viewed on a phone, it is simply too small to remain 3 across, so instead changes to 2 across to allow for more room.

 ## Resume

-### Wireframes and Portfolio Screenshots
+### Wireframes and Portfolio Screenshots of Resume

 ![Wireframe of Resume - Desktop View](docs/wireframe_resume_d.png)
 ![Wireframe of Resume - Tablet View](docs/wireframe_resume_t.png)